 International migration being a cross-border issue, work at the national level can be complemented through regional cooperation among countries of origin and those of destination so that migration meets the needs of all.
 As the intergovernmental platform for the Asia-Pacific region, ESCAP aims to support this process of dialogue and cooperation to meet this target.
 It supports preparations for and follow-up to global conferences related to international migration such as the High-level Dialogue on International Migration and Development and the International Conference on Population and Development.
 It also directly supports regional and global dialogue initiatives such as the Global Forum on Migration and Development.

 Priorities include advocating for ratification of the International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families and enhancing the knowledge and evidence-base related to international migration in the region through producing reports such as the Asia-Pacific Migration Report.
-ESCAP also provides technical support to governments through collecting data and undertaking research on the determinants and consequences of international migration in Asia-Pacific and related issues, monitoring migration flows and regional trends, and providing advice on appropriate policies to harness the benefits of migration while mitigating its costs.
+ESCAP also provides technical support to governments to strengthen their capacity in this field provides advice on appropriate policies to harness the benefits of migration while mitigating its costs.

 As part of its coordinating role in the Asian and Pacific region, ESCAP also co-chairs the Asia-Pacific Regional Thematic Working Group on Sustainable Societies with the International Organization for Migration (IOM) and the United Nations Population Fund (UNFPA).
 The Working Group, comprising 16 United Nations regional entities, works together to ensure a coherent United Nations system response to sustainable development-related population and development issues, including international migration.